Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 ### Get all event types

-Retrieves all event types in a project.
+Retrieve all event types in a project.

 #### Example query